14 Powerful Benefits of Journaling Backed by Science

 Journaling can help you establish more consistent sleep routines by identifying habits that may be interfering with your rest.
 Writing about your thoughts before bed helps clear your mental clutter, making it easier to relax and fall asleep.

-Study: Sleep researchers have found that journaling before bed, especially writing to-do lists, helps individuals fall asleep faster by reducing worry and overthinking.
-(Read the study)
+Study: In a publication from the National Library of Medicine, sleep researchers found that journaling before bed, especially writing to-do lists, helps individuals fall asleep faster by reducing worry and overthinking.

 Start your free online journal today and begin to reap the many mental and physical health benefits!